Research for healthy workers, strong communities and productive agriculture.

-The Pacific Northwest Agricultural Safety and Health Center conducts research and promotes best safety and health practices for producers and workers in farming, fishing, and forestry.
+The Pacific Northwest Agricultural Safety and Health Center conducts research and promotes best safety and health practices for Northwest producers, workers, and communities in farming, fishing, and forestry.

-- Transferring solutions to the workplace through core activities that involve training, outreach, and participatory research
+- Transfers solutions to the workplace through training, outreach, and participatory research.

 - Addresses hazards that cause the greatest burden of injury and illness and where research will make a difference for workers and communities.

 - Centers on problem-based, innovative research integrating multidisciplinary expertise and student education.

 PNASH’s funding base is awarded through the National Institute for Occupational Safety and Health (NIOSH/CDC) Centers for Agricultural Safety and Health.
 Additional projects are awarded from state and federal agencies.